Stylized logo showcasing "Breaking News" in bold red and black text, emphasizing urgency and importance of current events. latest news

 Pollution May Trigger Brain Inflammation

-Scientists believe pollution affects mental health through biological processes.
-Toxic particles can cause inflammation and oxidative stress in the brain, which may disrupt neurotransmitters responsible for mood and emotional stability.
-This disruption can lead to symptoms such as anxiety, fatigue, irritability, and difficulty concentrating.
+Scientists believe pollution linked to anxiety and depression affects mental health through biological processes.
+Toxic particles can cause brain inflammation and oxidative stress, disrupting neurotransmitters that regulate mood and emotions.
+This can lead to anxiety, fatigue, irritability, and trouble concentrating.

 Noise and Environmental Stress Also Play a Role

-Air pollution is not the only concern.
-Environmental noise from traffic, trains, and aircraft has also been linked to mental health problems.
-Research suggests that increased exposure to noise pollution can slightly raise the risk of anxiety and depression and may contribute to long-term psychological stress.
+Air pollution isn’t the only concern—pollution linked to anxiety and depression also includes environmental noise.
+Traffic, trains, and aircraft noise can slightly increase the risk of anxiety and depression and contribute to long-term psychological stress.

 Impact on Cities and Urban Populations

-Urban residents are among the most affected groups because they are exposed to traffic emissions, industrial pollution, and dense populations.
-Mental health professionals say people living in highly polluted cities often report symptoms such as sleep disturbances, stress, and mood changes, especially during periods of poor air quality.
+Urban residents face higher risks as pollution linked to anxiety and depression affects those exposed to traffic emissions, industrial pollution, and dense populations.
+Mental health professionals report that city dwellers often experience sleep disturbances, stress, and mood changes, especially during periods of poor air quality.

 Children and Vulnerable Groups at Higher Risk